iptch/2022-fall-architectural-katas/README.md

 - [Functional requirements](requirements/functional-requirements.md)
 - [Non-functional requirements](requirements/non-functional-requirements.md)

-While the former explains the desired functionalities of the application, describing possible user interactions, the former represents a set of technical guidelines the system has to adhere to.
+While the former explains the desired functionalities of the application, describing possible user interactions, the latter represents a set of technical guidelines the system has to adhere to.

 ## Context